miguelpruivo/flutter_file_picker/README.md

   }
   print('file: ' + file.name + ' - ' + file.size.toString());

-  //Next, you can use bytes to continue working with the file:
+  //Next, you can use **bytes** variable to continue working with the file:
   //sendFile (file.name, bytes);
 });